 References to other content are specified by this input type.
+Use the toggle icon to switch between the list mode (default) and the tree mode.

 relationship This setting defines the name of which relationship-type to use.
 Default is system:reference.